 Deeper Instruction, Student-centered class, Wiki, Critical Thinking

-Chengcheng Li works as a Language instructor at School of Languages for over 10 years.
-Her major research interest is Critical Thinking and Minds.
+Chengcheng Li works as a Language instructor at the School of Languages for over 10 years.
+Her major research interest is Critical Thinking and Mind.

-The wiki is a web tool which allows users to create content in a webpage.
+The Wiki is a web tool that allows users to create content on a webpage.
 To create a Wiki, you need to use a Wiki hosting site or Wiki platform.
-There are many free wiki hosting services with different features like the number of users, storage, and different ways to organize pages.
-Learning Mall (LM), XJTLU online learning and teaching platform, also hosts Wiki site in which we can create Wikis to manage information for classroom purposes.
+There are many free Wiki hosting services with different features like the number of users, storage, and different ways to organize pages.
+Learning Mall (LM), XJTLU online learning and teaching platform, also hosts a Wiki site in which we can create Wikis to manage information for classroom purposes.

 In general, the Wiki is a site where users create different HTML pages connected through hyperlinks.
-It is a great way to organize the course content for easy navigation for students, convenient modifications of information without unnecessarily sending emails or messages, and encouraging students’ contribution and collaboration.
-I will share some experience for building wikis in LM for enhancing students’ learning experience.
+It is a great way to organize the course content for easy navigation for students, convenient modifications of information without unnecessarily sending emails or messages, and encourage students’ contribution and collaboration.
+I will share some experiences for building Wikis in LM to enhance students’ learning experience.

-When all course relevant information is organized in this simple and clear four categories, it allows flexibility for students to plan and navigate their learning without worrying about missing information from tutor emails or a newly added LM activities.
+When all course-relevant information is organized in these simple and clear four categories, it allows flexibility for students to plan and navigate their learning without worrying about missing information from tutor emails or newly added LM activities.
 Students can click these four Wikis for information whenever they are free.

-In Wiki, content of classroom materials can be beautifully organized into visually appealing HTML pages with multimedia, colors, and illustration which is much more stimulating compared to Word Documents.
+In Wiki, the content of classroom materials can be beautifully organized into visually appealing HTML pages with multimedia, colors, and illustrations which is much more stimulating compared to Word Documents.
 With all class topics listed neatly in one place, naturally, students would want to try to click on the link to see what is inside, which could greatly help stimulate their curiosity.
-And if each of the page is designed with careful instructions, students would want to study the content well-before the classes.
-That would truly help turn the class time into a sharing, exchanging, and interactive space for both teachers and students, which can transform the traditionally information dissemination style of teaching.
+If each of the pages is designed with careful instructions, students would want to study the content well before the classes.
+That would truly help turn the class time into a sharing, exchanging, and interactive space for both teachers and students, which can transform the traditional information dissemination style of teaching.
 In addition, each week’s page is organized in the same pattern intentionally to save time and energy from looking for information, instead, to help learners concentrate on digesting information when they expect where to find what kinds of information with certainty.